PROFILE

 agriculture.
 Although rice and jute are the

-primary crops, wheat and vegetables are assuming
+primary crops, maize and vegetables are assuming

-greater importance.
+mostly as poultry feed.
 Tea is grown in the

 northeast.
 Because of Bangladesh's fertile soil